Russia says it foiled Ukrainian drone attack on Moscow as Kyiv's counteroffensive grinds on - KESQ

 Russia, meanwhile, has continued its missile and drone barrage deep behind the front line.

-Russian shelling of Pervomaiskyi, a city in Ukraine’s northeastern Kharkiv region, wounded 31 civilians, Kharkiv Gov. Oleh Syniehubov said Tuesday.
-Nine children, including two babies, were among the wounded, he said.
+Russian shelling of Pervomaiskyi, a city in Ukraine’s northeastern Kharkiv region, wounded 43 civilians, Kharkiv Gov. Oleh Syniehubov said Tuesday.
+Among the wounded were 12 children, including two babies, according to officials.

 Oleksandr Lysenko, mayor of the city of Sumy in northeastern Ukraine, said that three people were killed and 21 others were wounded in a Russian drone strike on Monday that damaged two apartment buildings.